Jeecikasrina23013947/19AI547-Blockchain-for-Business/Ex_No_1_DecentralizedCertificateVerification.md

 ### Experiment 1: Decentralized Certificate Verification
+NAME:JEECIKASRINA M
+REG NO:212223100015
 ## Aim:
   To develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity.
 ## Algorithm:
 1. Deploy a smart contract where universities can issue certificates.
 2. Store a hash of certificate data on-chain.
 3. Provide a verification function that checks certificate authenticity.
 4. Users can verify the certificate by comparing the stored hash.